Who We Are

 The Junior League of Billings facilitates leadership training and development for all women.
 For instance, a woman working in healthcare can volunteer in fund development or public relations, broadening her skill set.
 This is vital to our mission and sets the Junior League of Billings apart from other service organizations.

-Over the past five years, the Junior League of Billings has held the Montana Women’s Leadership Conference open to our members and the public, bringing in developmental speakers including nationally known speakers, Vicki Clark, Dale Smith Thomas, Donna Hartley, and Ashley Rhodes Courter, and numerous local leaders and speakers.
+Over the past eight years, the Junior League of Billings has held the Montana Women’s Leadership Conference open to our members and the public, bringing in developmental speakers including nationally known speakers, Vicki Clark, Dale Smith Thomas, Donna Hartley, and Ashley Rhodes Courter, and numerous local leaders and speakers.

 Welcome From Our President